-I welcome the chance to supervise highly motivated honours and graduate students with interests in the sociological study of aging, health, and formal and informal (family) care.
+I supervise highly motivated honours and graduate students with interests in the sociological study of aging, health, and formal and informal (family) care.
 I am committed to promoting integrity within a supportive and encouraging graduate student-supervisor partnership, and look forward to helping guide students in their academic and career goals.
 Students are expected to demonstrate integrity, sensitivity and considerable diligence and effort in their pursuit of academic success.

 I frequently supervise graduate students who are examining a range of sociological issues related to personal care homes; home-based care for older adults; and palliative and end of life care.
-Graduate students are listed below starting from the most recent.

 Cynthia Yamamoto.
-PhD Student (Interdisciplinary Studies).
+PhD Student (Interdisciplinary Studies)

 Wing-Sun Chan.
 PhD Sociology 2020.
 Thesis: “Social Relationships and End of Life Care in the Community in Hong Kong”

-Dr. Wing-sun Chan completed his PhD under my supervision, and is now completing a diploma of applied statistics at the Open University of Hong Kong.
+Dr. Wing-sun Chan completed his PhD under Dr. Funk’s supervision, and is now completing a diploma of applied statistics at the Open University of Hong Kong.
 His doctoral research investigated the influence of social relationships on the community end of life care in Hong Kong, using the theoretical frame of social capital.
 Dr. Chan also holds a Master’s degree in Social Sciences from the Hong Kong University of Science and Technology.
 His previous work investigated the implications of Hong Kong-China immigration policy on the everyday life of cross-border students as well as on mothering practices.
 Currently, he is working at the Hong Kong Council of Social Service (Family and Community Development Service).
 He is also a member of the International Association of Community Development.
 His Curriculum Vitae can be found at this link.

 Erin Scott.
 MA Sociology 2019.
 Thesis: “Transitions into Personal Care Homes: Policy, Practice, and Lived Experiences.”